-2 Abbreviations and terminology
+Abbreviations and terminology

-CDA Australian Medicines Terminology Clinical Document Architecture; an XML-based markup standard intended to specify the encoding, structure and semantics of clinical documents exchanged between health software systems.
-CDA intended to specify the encoding, structure and semantics of clinical document A digital file containing personal health information about an individual, containing unstructured (narrative) information and optionally structured (atomic) information. clinical information system (CIS) A system that deals with the collection, storage, retrieval, communication, and use of health related data, information, and knowledge pertaining to subjects of care [AS5021].
-The system may comprise one or more applications or components. conformance A measurement (by testing) of the adherence of an implementation to a specification or standard.
-Consumer In this document 'Consumer' refers to a software system that has the role of being a consumer of PCEHR Dispense Records. contracted service provider (CSP) An entity that may offer health software as a service, and support access to the PCEHR system on behalf of healthcare organisations.
-A CSP provides under a contract with the healthcare provider organisation: a) information technology services relating to the PCEHR system; or b) health information management services relating the PCEHR system.
-(Section 5 PCEHR Act 2012.)
-CSP system A software system operated by a CSP that deals information and knowledge pertaining to subjects of care [AS5021].
+Clinical Document Architecture; an XML-based markup standard intended to specify the encoding, structure and semantics of clinical documents exchanged between health software systems.
+A digital file containing personal health information about an individual, containing unstructured (narrative) information and optionally structured (atomic) information.
+A system that deals with the collection, storage, retrieval, communication, and use of health related data, information and knowledge pertaining to subjects of care [AS5021].
 The system may comprise one or more applications or components.
-A CSP system may perform some or all of the functions of a CIS. dispense item An item that is being dispensed.
-The description of a dispense item includes the identification of the therapeutic good, dispensing information, and other optional information.
-HL7 Health Level 7 healthcare consumer A person who is the subject of care.
-(For the software system, see 'Consumer'.) intermediary system A software system that provides functions to assist a clinical information system to interact with the PCEHR infrastructure.
+A measurement (by testing) of the adherence of an implementation to a specification or standard.
+In this document 'Consumer' refers to a software system that has the role of being a consumer of PCEHR Prescription Records.
+An entity that may offer health software as a service, and support access to the PCEHR system on behalf of healthcare organisations.
+A CSP provides under a contract with the healthcare provider organisation: a) information technology services relating to the PCEHR system; or b) health information management services relating to the PCEHR system.
+(Section 5 PCEHR Act 2012 .)
+A software system operated by a CSP that deals information and knowledge pertaining to subjects of care [AS5021].
+The system may comprise one or more applications or components.
+A CSP system may perform some or all of the functions of a CIS.
+A person who is the subject of care.
+(For the software system, see 'Consumer'.)
+Health Level 7 A software system that provides functions to assist a clinical information system to interact with the PCEHR infrastructure.
 An intermediary system may be a contracted service provider or registered repository.
-MAY When appearing in a conformance requirement, the verb MAY indicates an optional requirement. originalText The text as seen and/or selected by the user who entered the data which represents the intended meaning of the user.
-The originalText is an attribute of the Concept Descriptor data type [HL72010].
-PCEHR personally controlled electronic health record PCEHR participant A healthcare provider organisation, repository operator, portal operator, or contract service provider that has been registered with the PCEHR system operator as a participant in the PCEHR system [COM2012].
+When appearing in a conformance requirement, the verb MAY indicates an optional requirement.
+The text as seen and/or selected by the user who entered the data which represents the intended meaning of the user.
+The originalText is an attribute of the Concept Descriptor data type [HL72010]. personally controlled electronic health record A healthcare provider organisation, repository operator, portal operator, or contract service provider that has been registered with the PCEHR system operator as a participant in the PCEHR system [COM2012].
+Pharmaceutical Benefits Scheme An item that is being prescribed.
+The description of a prescription item includes the identification of the therapeutic good, dispensing information, expiry date and other optional information.
+In this document 'Producer' refers to a software system that creates PCEHR Prescription Records in CDA format.

-PBS Pharmaceutical Benefits Scheme Producer In this document, 'producer' refers to a software system that creates PCEHR Dispense Records in CDA format. registered consumer Portal A third-party 1 portal used by healthcare recipients to access information on the PCEHR system. registered provider portal A third-party portal used by healthcare providers to access information on the PCEHR system. registered repository A third-party repository used to store clinical documents and other clinical data that connects to the PCEHR system.
+registered consumer portal A third-party 1 portal used by healthcare recipients to access information on the PCEHR System. registered provider portal A third-party portal used by healthcare providers to access information on the PCEHR System. registered repository A third-party repository used to store clinical documents and other clinical data that connects to the PCEHR system.
 A repository may either store clinical documents in a proprietary format, or a CDA format.
-SHALL When appearing in a conformance requirement, the verb SHALL indicates a mandatory requirement.
-Its negative form SHALL NOT indicates a prohibition SHOULD When appearing in a conformance requirement, the verb SHOULD indicates a recommendation.
+SHALL When appearing in a conformance requirement the verb SHALL indicates a mandatory requirement.
+Its negative form SHALL NOT indicates a prohibition.
+SHOULD When appearing in a conformance requirement, the verb SHOULD indicates a recommendation.
 Its negative form SHOULD NOT indicates an option that is not recommended.

-$^{^{1}}$ Third-party refers to a software system developed independently of the national PCEHR System and intended to connect to the national PCEHR system.
+1 Third-party refers to a software system developed independently of the national PCEHR system and intended to connect to the national PCEHR System.
 The portals provided the national PCEHR system are not registered consumer or registered provider portals.

-3 Conformance requirements for PCEHR Dispense Record
+3 Conformance requirements for PCEHR Prescription Record

-This section describes conformance requirements specific to PCEHR Dispense Records.
+This section describes conformance requirements for PCEHR Prescription Records.